ThatOneBro/thatonebro.github.io/_posts/2016-04-16-the-site-is-live.md

 date: 2016-04-16 10:42:00
 ---

 I am so happy to annouce that this site is finally live!
-After putting in **many, many** hours into this project, there is finally something to put up here at derrickfarris.com -- even if it's not 100% complete.
+After putting **many, many** hours into this project, there is finally something to put up here at derrickfarris.com -- even if it's not 100% complete.
-This has been an awesome learning experience, and I hope that I can share some of the process with you via interactive tutorials and projects.
+This has been an awesome learning experience, and I hope that I can pass on all this new knowledge that I've developed to you guys.

 <!--more-->